 - Forestry.
 New satellite networks will come online by 2025 making real-time monitoring of forests possible, and allowing for earlier detection of forest fires, infestations, and illegal logging.

 Factory work.
 Of all the job types out there, factory work is the most primed for automation, with some exceptions.

 - Factory line.
 Around the world, factory lines for consumer goods are seeing their human workers replaced with large machines.
 Soon, smaller machines, robots like Baxter, will join the factory floor to help with the less structured work duties, like packaging products and loading items into trucks.
 From there, driverless trucks will deliver the goods to their final destinations.

 - Exoskeletons.
-In shrinking labour markets (like Japan), aging workers will be kept active longer through the use of Iron Man-like suits that provide its wearers with superior strength and endurance.
+In shrinking labor markets (like Japan), aging workers will be kept active longer through the use of Iron Man-like suits that provide its wearers with superior strength and endurance.

 - Health conscious furniture.
 Already gaining traction in younger offices, ergonomic office furniture and software are being introduced to keep workers active and healthy—these include standing desks, yoga balls, smart office chairs, and computer screen locking apps that force you to take walking breaks.

 - Corporate virtual assistants (VAs).
 Discussed in our Future of the Internet series, corporate provided VAs (think super-powered Siris or Google Nows) will help office workers by managing their schedules and assisting them with basic tasks and correspondence, so they can work more productively.